fresheneesz/bip-efficient-bitcoin-vaults/cd/bip-constraindestination.md

 3. If any output index in the `outputValues` maps to an output whose destination isn't in `addressList`.
 4. If any output index in the `outputValues` does not correspond to an output in the transaction.
 5. If the sum of bitcoin amount values in `outputValues` is greater than the UTXO's value.
-6. If the value of the output minus the sum of all bitcoin amounts in `outputValues` is greater than `maxFeeContribution`.
+6. If the value of the input (minus any fee constraint put on the UTXO by a different opcode) is less than the sum of all bitcoin amounts in `outputValues`.
 7. If the sum of all given OP_CD contributions (from all inputs) for an output is greater than the value of the output.

 ### Opcode Example Call